serkankartal/MLP-3D-PlantSeg/README.md

 ---
 ## 🌱 Sample Dataset

-We provide a sample dataset for the chickpea plant to demonstrate the output of both our proposed pipeline and the classical method.
+We provide a sample dataset for to demonstrate the output of both our proposed pipeline and the classical method.

 ### 📦 Contents:
 - Raw 3D scans from two different camera views